upti.my

 Custom Domain Support

-On Pro and Enterprise plans, you can serve your status page from a custom domain such asstatus.yourcompany.com. upti.my provisions a free SSL certificate automatically using Let's Encrypt, so your custom domain is always served over HTTPS.
+On Growth, Scale, and Enterprise plans, you can serve your status page from a custom domain such asstatus.yourcompany.com. upti.my provisions a free SSL certificate automatically using Let's Encrypt, so your custom domain is always served over HTTPS.

-To set up a custom domain, add a CNAME record pointing your chosen subdomain tocname.upti.my.
+To set up a custom domain, add a CNAME record pointing your chosen subdomain tostatus.upti.my.
 Then enter the domain in your status page settings.
 SSL provisioning typically completes within a few minutes.

 DNS record